boltops-tools/lono/docs/_docs/tutorials/ec2/edit-lono.md

 end
 ```

-Then we added `<% if @eip %>` checks to the sections of the template where we want to include EIP related components.
-The template is large so here is a link to the [ec2.yml code](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip/app/templates/ec2.yml) and the [compare view](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip) that adds this adjustment.
+We also modified the [ec2.yml code](https://github.com/tongueroo/lono-tutorial-ec2/blob/eip/app/templates/ec2.yml) and used ERB to add conditional logic to the template.
+We added `<% if @eip %>` checks to the sections of the template where we want to include EIP related components.
+You can see the exact adjustments with the [compare view](https://github.com/tongueroo/lono-tutorial-ec2/compare/eip).

+We're are not limited to just if statements.
+Since this is ERB, we can use loops, variables, expressions, etc.  Here is a good post covering ERB templates [An Introduction to ERB Templating](http://www.stuartellis.name/articles/erb/).
+Additionally, we have access to [built-in helpers]({% link _docs/builtin-helpers.md %}) and [shared variables]({% link _docs/shared-variables.md %}).
+You can also define your own [custom helpers]({% link _docs/custom-helpers.md %}) if you need to.

 #### Lono Generate

-It is helpful to generate the templates and verify that the files in `output/templates` look like what we expect before launching.
+It is helpful to generate the templates and verify that the files in `output/templates` look like before launching.

 ```
 $ lono generate